logdna/mezmo-workshops/content/en/transaction-to-s3/docs/understand-your-data.md

 ![Insert Data Tap](../../images/understand-data_insert-data-tap.png)

 A sidebar will slide out where you can select the number of events to be grabbed.
 Leave it at `20` and select the blue `Start Tap` button to the right.
+You should begin to events piling up like below.

 ![Tap Play Button](../../images/understand-data_tap-play-button.png)

-You should begin to events piling up in the sidebar.
-Clicking on any line lets you expand and explore the event's structure.
+You can expand and explore any event's structure by clicking on the triangle to the left of the event.
 As you can see, we have a couple types of logs flowing through via the devices.
 But, for this workshop, the ones we care about contain financial transaction information and are of the form

 ![Tap Structure Exploration](../../images/understand-data_tap-structure-exploration.png)